alipirzada1/Jsx/README.md

-## This is a Simple React App for showing how to user JSX!
+## This is a Simple React App for showing how to use JSX!

 # Getting Started with Create React App